-The allocation of bonus shares should be linked to the accomplishment of performance criteria over several years.
+The allocation of bonus shares should be linked to the achievement of performance criteria over several years.

 Resolutions to authorise the allocation of bonus shares to employees and/or directors must include the explicit performance criteria on which the allocation of those shares is based so that shareholders may assess any potential dilutive impact.
-These criteria may be stated in the resolution or in the documents provided to shareholders ahead of the shareholders' meeting.
+These criteria may be stated in the resolution or in the documents provided to shareholders with a view to the shareholders' meeting.